fluent/fluentd-benchmark/round_robin_deliver/README.md

 Run at Fluentd agent server.

-This tool generates a log file to dummy.log and Fluentd agent will read and send data to receiver.
+This tool outputs logs to `dummy.log`, and Fluentd agent reads it and sends data to receivers.

 ```
 cd fluentd-benchmark/round_robin_deliver
 bundle exec dummer -c dummer.conf
 ```

-You may increase the rate (messages/sec) of generating log by -r option to benchmark.
+You may increase the rate (messages/sec) of log generation by -r option to benchmark.

 ```
 bundle exec dummer -c dummer.conf -r 1000
 ```

-You should see an output on Fluentd **deliver** as following.
-This will tell you the performance of fluentd processing.
+You should see an output on Fluentd **deliver** as followings.
+This tells you the performance of fluentd processing.

 ```
 2014-02-20 17:20:55 +0900 [info]: plugin:out_flowcounter_simple count:1000       indicator:num   unit:second